Vol. XIII, No. 1

 Entitled the "Freedom of Information Act Administrative Forum," this new FOIA training program will differ from other such sessions in that it will be devoted almost entirely to administrative matters arising under the Act -- such matters as backlog management, record-retrieval practices, and automated record processing, for example.

-Additionally, it is being designed to serve not only as a training session, but as a regular forum for the exchange of ideas and information on administrative matters among experienced FOIA personnel from agencies throughout the federal government.
+Additionally, it is being designed to serve not only as a training session, but as a regular forum for the exchange of ideas and information on administrative matters among experienced FOIA personnel from agencies throughout the federal government."The FOIA Administrative Forum"

 The "FOIA Administrative Forum" will be aimed toward senior FOIA processors who directly handle FOIA requests on a day-to-day basis and have a specialized need to focus on the "nuts and bolts" of the Act's administrative processes.
 It will gather together a selected group of such access professionals for the dual purposes of reviewing matters of basic FOIA administration common to most federal agencies and also encouraging agencies to share successful techniques and strategies for handling such matters with one another.
 General subject matter areas initially planned for group discussion include basic administrative procedures, records management for FOIA purposes, management of FOIA requests, and the handling of particularly sensitive requests.
 In order to facilitate group discussions and inter-agency interaction, "FOIA Administrative Forum" sessions will be limited to an enrollment of approximately 45 experienced access professionals nominated to attend by their agencies.